NervanaSystems/ngraph/doc/sphinx/source/index.rst

 =========

 We've recently added initial support for the `ONNX`_ format.
-Developers who already have a "trained" :abbr: `DNN (Deep Neural Network)` model can use nGraph to bypass a lot of the framework-based complexity and :doc:`howto/import` to test or run it on targeted and efficient backends with our user-friendly Python-based API, ``ngraph_api``.
-See the `ngraph onnx companion tool`_ to get started with it.
+Developers who already have a "trained" :abbr:`DNN (Deep Neural Network)` model can use nGraph to bypass significant framework-based complexity and :doc:`howto/import` to test or run it on targeted and efficient backends with our user-friendly Python-based API.
+See the `ngraph onnx companion tool`_ to get started.

 .. csv-table::